Author has written 4 stories for Naruto, and Jak and Daxter.

 Ron Weasley: I can see him as the loyal friend/brother, I really can.
 But in some ways I prefer Ron in fanfiction more then I ever did in canon.
 His abandonment of Harry in fourth and seventh years just rubbed me the wrong way.
 And his treatment of Hermione in fourth and sixth year is something that I just couldn't let go off.
 Why Rowling paired him with Hermione is something that I never understood.
 But good or bad, I don't mind.

 Ginny Weasley: One line.
 That's all it took for me to hate this girl in canon and only begin to give her a half way decent chance in fanfics.
 That line you ask?
 HBP chapter 30: "I knew you wouldn't be happy unless you were hunting Voldemort.
 Maybe that's why I like you so much."
 To me this screams that Ginny hasn't grown up from the squealing fan girl we first see in PS/SS and in the beginning of CoS where she can't even be in the same room as Harry without putting her elbow in the butter dish.
-The thing that causes this to sting even more?
-What she (and Hermione indirectly) states before this beautiful (please note the sarcasm) line is: "Hermione told me to get on with life... she thought you might take a bit more notice if I was a bit more - myself" A bit more myself, really?
-Clearly she should start paying more attention, because she doesn't like Harry, she's just in love with The-Boy-Who-Lived.
+Who is happy constantly being in a life or death struggle with their parents' murderer?
+Clearly she should start paying more attention, because she doesn't like Harry, she's just in love with The-Boy-Who-Lived and doesn't even see the boy behind the stupid title.
 Ginny also isn't really introduced until half way through OotP where she is shown to be a bit of a troublemaker, but is also shown to have a mean streak which left me with bad view of her.
 Also the way that Rowling described love as a "chest monster" when it came to Harry's feelings for Ginny... yeah, that didn't work.
 I thought a love potion was involved when this happened.

 Molly Weasley: I could go either way with this woman.
 I like how she takes care of Harry and looks out for him, but her smothering greatly irritates me, and the way she talks to Sirius made me want to slap her.
 So bashing or non-bashing works for me.